TimoWilhelm/cloudflare-asset-worker/examples/README.md

 ### Deployment Fails

-1. Check orchestrator worker is running: `npm run dev`
+1. Check router worker is running: `npm run dev`
 2. Verify API token is correct
 3. Try with `--dry-run` to see what would be deployed